How To Lease a Car: Car Leasing in Canada Explained

 Once you’ve chosen a car, it’s best to research different vendors and available offers.
 Understand all your options so you can negotiate and walk away from a deal if you don’t like what’s being offered.

 Down payments are not entirely necessary for car leases but are helpful in some instances.
-Money down increases the likelihood of getting approved and reduces your monthly payments.
+For one, money down increases the likelihood of getting approved and reduces your monthly payments.
+If you don't have the savings to make a down payment, don't worry, a 0 down car lease is possible.

 Now that you have a leased car, drive off the lot and start making payments!
 If you don’t miss any payments, a lease can help boost your credit score!